 So, as you can see, there are quite a few advantages and disadvantages to travelling by car.
 And you have alternatives.
 But given the choice of plane, train, or automobile, car travel ranks high on the list for me, especially now.

 How about you?
 Which of the advantages and disadvantages of travelling by car is most important to you?
 Are there any I’ve overlooked?
-Please share your suggestions in the comments below!
+How about disadvantages of travel on the whole?
+Share in the comments below!